-It is anticipated that many students will receive the occasional verbal warning in their time with us.
-Hopefully, as students mature and become more self-disciplined the great majority of student/teacher contact will be positive and enthusiastic.
-Students should become accustomed to operating within the confines of our learning framework.
+It is anticipated that many pupils will receive the occasional verbal warning in their time with us.
+Hopefully, as pupils mature and become more self-disciplined the great majority of pupil/teacher contact will be positive and enthusiastic.
+Pupils should become accustomed to operating within the confines of our learning framework.
 This will include settling to work quickly, listening properly to the ideas of others and participating constructively in discussion.